-Abstracts are to be submitted on the official AAFS website by the official deadline.
-During the submission process, the submitting author(s) must indicate that the paper or poster is to be considered for the ERK Research Award.

-- 2. Abstracts accepted for presentation by the Anthropology Section Program Chair will be forwarded electronically to the Ellis R. Kerley Foundation Secretary, along with information regarding current membership status, who in turn will confirm the eligibility of the first (lead) author.
+- Abstracts are to be submitted using the official American Academy of Forensic Sciences form by the official deadline.
+During the submission process, the submitting author(s) must indicate that the paper or poster is to be considered for the ERK Research Award. - 2.
+Abstracts accepted for presentation by the Anthropology Section Program Chair will be forwarded electronically to the Ellis R. Kerley Foundation Secretary, along with information regarding current membership status, who in turn will confirm the eligibility of the first (lead) author.
 Documents should be sent no later than January 15. - 3.
-The award is attributed to the first author, regardless of who presents the research at the AAFS Annual Scientific Conference.
+The award is attributed to the first author, regardless of who presents the research at the American Academy of Forensic Sciences Annual Scientific Meeting.

-- 1. The quality and content of the abstract; and - 2.
-The originality, creativity, and innovation of the research design; and - The significance to the field and/or potential impact on the practices of forensic anthropology, with preference to new methods and developments in the field of forensic anthropology.
+- 1. The quality and content of the abstract; - 2.
+The originality, creativity, and innovation of the research design; - 3.
+Significance to the field and/or potential impact on the practices of forensic anthropology, with preference to new methods and developments in the field of forensic anthropology; and